PSY - Psychology

 Course studies behavioral and cognitive effects of psychoactive drugs, including both illicit and illicit drugs, and use of drugs in treating psychological disorders.
 Content includes both psychology and physiology of addictions; information on drug use, misuse, abuse, and addiction; socially abused chemicals and historical background, pharmacology, psychological and physiological effects, medical uses, dependence patterns and toxicity.

 Course examines historical, societal, psychological, behavioral and familial perspectives of substance use and co-occurring disorders.
 Content includes current theories on substance use and related disorders; the etiology and assessment of substance use and trauma related disorders; characteristics of addicted behavior; impact of alcohol and other drug use on family and society; substance use relative to special populations; historical and current treatment and the recovery process; practical knowledge of applicable state and federal laws, rules and regulations, and code of ethics.

 Course surveys major issues relating to field of psychology.
 Topics selected from subspecialties: biological bases of behavior; sensation and perception; emotion, consciousness, learning, memory, developmental psychology, personality, psychological disorders, therapeutic methods, and social interaction.
 Focus and/or scope differ from other psychology courses currently offered.
 Can be repeated on different topics up to three times for up to nine credits.
+Fee Varies.
 Prerequisite may vary by topic.